Damodarnaik2004/pullrequest2/README.md

 # pullrequest2
 new things are here
-I thing it will work fine
+I thing it will work fine with now intension of writing